socarium/makarasoc/README.md

 ## Contributing

-We welcome contributions to improve Socarium.
+We welcome contributions to improve MakaraSOC.
 Please submit issues or pull requests on the repository.

 ---